Economic Justice Home Page

 Unemployment, low wages, unsafe jobs, globalization, the rich getting richer and the poor getting poorer, taxes (who pays and how much), the right to form a union (and why someone might want to), imports from China and closed factories in the U.S. – these are issues of economic justice.
 And they are very complicated issues.

 But things are a little simpler for people of faith.
 We measure the economy against one fundamental truth: the earth and all that is in it belong to God (Ps.
 24:1).
 God has blessed us with abundance and God’s vision for every one of God’s people, all 7 billion of us, is to live in the fullness of life.
 God intends for us to fully share God’s gifts (Exodus 16: 16-18).
 There is enough for all our needs if we share God’s resources.
 Each of us can live an abundant life.

 As people of faith, before we begin working to change the economic system, we must first discern, as best we can, a vision of God's will for our society and our economy.
 For many people, this would be a world where no one is poor, homeless, living in substandard housing, or lacking the nutritious food needed for a healthy life.
 Everyone who wanted a job would have one.

 Once we have a vision, we can we begin working to put it in place – by lobbying our elected representatives for the needed legislation, standing with striking workers, resisting unfair international trade and investment agreements, sharing our abundance, ensuring the social safety net is sufficient, and taking other actions to make certain that all God’s children receive a fair share of the resources that God provides for us all.

 These are big issues.
 But we are not alone.
-We know God walks with us as we work for justice.
+God walks with us as we work for justice.

 Economic Justice Covenant Program